vjvkrm/vjvkrm/README.md

 - 👋 Hi, I’m @vjvkrm , React developer with keen interest in AI and backend technology  ,
-- 👀 I’m interested in to become backend MLOps engineer

 - 💞️ I’m looking to collaborate on fullstack or backend projects with AI use cases.
+-
 - 📫  reach me @vjvkrm@icloud.com

 <!---